yashsriram/dotfiles/firstlove/README.md

 * flite and SoX [for text to speech utility]
 * xf86-input-synaptics [touchpad driver for X]
 * tmux
+* mbsync, msmtp, gnome-keyring, neomutt for mail

 # Config
 * In file `/etc/systemd/logind.conf` set HandlePowerKey=ignore [for disabling immediate shutdown on power button press]
 * enable `NetworkManager.service`
 * use `.config/cronscripts/crontab` as crontab file and enable `cronie.service`

+## Neomutt
+* Use `mbsync` to sync mails between remote and local stores
+  * Edit `~/.mbsyncrc` for that.
+Add mails to the file accordingly
+* Use `msmtp` for sending mails
+  * Edit `~/.msmtprc` for that.
+Add mails and smtp server infor to the file
+* Edit `~/.neomutt/neomuttrc` for neomutt config
+  * Add per-account info (like mailbox paths and smtp info) in `~/.neomutt/accounts/<account>` file
+  * Add folder hook to the corresponding file for each account in neomuttrc
+  * Source an account file by default
+  * Add all mailboxes in the `mailboxes ...` option in neomuttrc
+* Edit `~/.neomutt/colors` for neomutt colors and `~/.neomutt/mailcap` for selecting programs to open mails
+* For msmtp store password using gnome-keyring `secret-tool store --label=msmtp host smtp.your.domain service smtp user yourusername`
+  * For ex `secret-tool store --label=msmtp host smtp.gmail.com service smtp user yash.3997`
+* For getting password from gnome-keyring for mbsync use `PassCmd "secret-tool lookup host smtp.your.domain service smtp user username"`
+  * For ex `PassCmd "secret-tool lookup host smtp.gmail.com service smtp user yash.3997"`
+* For gnome-keyring to work `/etc/X11/xinit/xinitrc.d/50-systemd-user.sh` needs to be sourced

 ## Pacman
 * in /etc/pacman.conf uncomment